DE

 Dr. Harald Kisiedu

-Musicologist, Lecturer in jazz history and jazz studies at the Institute of Music at Osnabrück University of Applied Sciences
+Musicologist, Author, Saxophonist, Lecturer at the Osnabrück University of Applied Sciences

 Photo: Arne Reimer